f5devcentral/f5-agility-labs-containers/docs/class1/module2/lab1.rst

 #.
 Before deploying CIS in ClusterIP mode we need to configure Big-IP as a node
    in the kubernetes cluster.
-To do so you'll need to modify "bigip-node.yaml" with the MAC address auto created from the previous steps.
-From the jumpbox terminal run the following command at bigip1.
-You'll want to copy the displayed "MAC Address".
+To do so you'll need to modify "*bigip-node.yaml*" with the MAC address auto created from the previous steps.
+From the WEB SHELL window (*command line of kube-master1*) run the following command to obtain the MAC address from bigip1.
+You'll want to copy the displayed "**MAC Address**" value.

-   # If directed to, accept the authenticity of the host by typing "yes" and hitting Enter to continue.
+   .. note:: If prompted, accept the authenticity of the host by typing "yes" and hitting Enter to continue.
-   # The password is "admin"
+      The password is "**admin**"

    .. code-block:: bash